-Their next tour will be November 2017, this time a loop from the Southeast through Texas, New Mexico and back through Missouri and Tennessee.
-Meanwhile, Jack and Zach will be heading for Europe Sept.
+Their next tour will be November 2017, Roughhousing Goes Western (Schedule), this time a loop from the Southeast through Texas, New Mexico and back through Missouri and Tennessee.
+Meanwhile, Jack and Zach have just gotten back from Europe Sept.
 2017.
 And in Feb.
 2018 Jack and Evan toured the West Coast from Vancouver to the California Bay Area.

 Their full performance in Johnson City TN in Sept.
 2016 has been released on a CD "You Haven't Heard This" together with Jack Wright solos and available free with orders for Wright's new book, The Free Musics

 "Roughhousing, defined as a form of boisterous play among friends, is the perfect moniker for a trio of transcendent improvisers.
 Jack Wright (saxophone), Zach Darrup (electric guitar), and Evan Lipson (double bass), three hardened veterans of the free improv scene, are driven by a fierce belief in the power of their cabalistic craft.
 Together, the trio conjures unadulterated, alchemical experiences that demand deep, in-the-moment listening.
 Taking the stage, the only thing up the trio’s collective sleeve is a musical surprise, the texture, color, and shape of which they don’t know until it’s been rendered unto the listener by their fingertips, lips, and lungs.